Annbot/loopback-example/README.md

 ## Overview

-The examples are organized into two sections: Getting started and Topic-specific.
+The examples are organized into two sections: *Getting started* and *Topic-specific*.
 The idea is that all new LoopBack users should go through each Getting started example in the precribed order at least once **before** moving onto Topic-specific examples.